linnil1/pyHLAMSA/README.md

 # pyHLAMSA

-This is a small python utility to parse alignments in IMGT.
+This is a small python utility that deal with MSA(multiple sequence alignment)

 Implemented with some useful functions shown below.